sarahyurick/dsc-crash-course/README.md

 });
 ```

-If we were to run our app and try to access this endpoint at `localhost:8080/todolist`, we'd receive an empty json: `{}`.
+If we were to run our app and try to access this endpoint at `localhost:8080/todolist`, we'd receive an empty list: `[]`.
 We need a way to add items to our list.
+We'll follow the format of the get method, but in our callback function we will run a query to insert the new item to our datatbase.
 Add the `POST /todolist` endpoint:

 ```js
 //Define POST /todolist endpoint